-Gestures like touch, drag and swipe can be used to create and change setups with one touch.
+Touch, drag, and swipe can be used to create and change setups with one touch.
 Just as you change the display by using the setup dialogs, you can change the setups by moving different display objects.
-Use the setup dialogs to refine OneTouch actions to precise values.
+Use the setup dialogs to refine touch screen actions to precise values.